Results

 Release dates

-Semester 1, 2023 subject results
+Semester 1, 2025 subject results release date

-Results release date If this is your final semester of your degree and you have completed your course requirements, your degree will be marked as complete and you will receive your complementary digital academic transcript by this date. | Friday 7 July 2023.
-However, you should be able to view most or all of your results by 3pm AEST, Friday 30 June as results are published progressively. |
+If this is the final semester of your degree and you have completed your course requirements, your degree will be marked as complete and you will receive your complementary digital academic transcript by this date.

-Results release date | Within 20 working days after the final assessment is sat or submitted. |
+Within 20 working days after final assessment is sat or submitted

 Grading scheme